Hoke L. Smith

 Hoke L. Smith (May 7, 1931 – March 27, 2004) was the tenth president of Towson University.

-Early in Dr. Smith's administration, he focused on Towson's status as a "comprehensive university."
+Early in Smith's administration, he focused on Towson's status as a "comprehensive university."
 One of the first changes was the a new governance structure and the establishment of six colleges.
-With public higher education seriously under-funded, Dr. Smith set out to strengthen alumni and development programs as a source of alternative funding.
+With public higher education seriously under-funded, Smith set out to strengthen alumni and development programs as a source of alternative funding.

 During his administration, Towson added 20 new undergraduate programs, 19 new graduate programs and the 3 doctoral programs.
 In 1997, Smith led Towson to its latest name change to Towson University.

-On Saturday March 27, 2004, Smith died of liver cancer at his home in Baltimore.
-He was 72.
+On March 27, 2004, Smith died of liver cancer at his home in Baltimore.